kin4stat/kthook/README.md

 ### Basics

 Creating hook and binding callback \
-In a simple hook object, the before event can return true to continue execution, or false to abort(useful in hooks with void return type)
+In a simple hook object, the before event can return true to continue execution, or false to abort(useful in hooks with void return type) \
+All hooks are installed after object creation by default

 ```cpp
 int main() {